 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
 STS criteria 58.
-The transaction documentation shall clearly specify the priorities of payment, Verified?
-Yes PCS Comment See the Amended and Restated Funding Deed of Charge: Schedule 4.
+The transaction documentation shall clearly specify the priorities of payment, Article 43.3(b): requirements under 21.9 must be met "as of the time of notification".
+Yes Verified?
+PCS Comment See the Amended and Restated Funding Deed of Charge: Schedule 4.
 Funding 2 Priority of Payments Funding 2 Pre-Enforcement Revenue Priority of Payments Part 2 Funding 2 Principal Priorities of Payments Funding 2 Post-Enforcement Priority of Payments Part 3 Part 4 Funding 2 Yield Reserve Fund Priority of Payments See AMENDED AND RESTATED MASTER ISSUER CASH MANAGEMENT AGREEMENT.
 Schedule 2.
 CASH MANAGEMENT AND MAINTENANCE OF LEDGERS Clause 3.
 Priority of Payments for Master Issuer Revenue Receipts Clause 4.
 Priority of Payments for Master Issuer Principal Receipts EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines